NEW WEBINAR: Youth Leading the Way: Inspiring Stories of Youth Creating Safe, Accessible Neighborhoods

 Registration Link: https://attendee.gotowebinar.com/register/3676656241619999758

-Join us for inspiring stories from youth leaders who are working to creating safe, accessible neighborhoods.
+Join us for inspiring stories from youth leaders who are working to create safe, accessible neighborhoods.
 Youth are the future of our communities and they are taking initiative to address concerns in their neighborhoods.

 Webinar participants will hear from four student leaders working to create meaningful, inclusive, and lasting change in their communities through innovative programming with the YMCA.